andli/munin/README.md

 Pairing is triggered when the USB-C connector side is UP and USB is connected.

 ## Software
-The Munin time tracker is paired via bluetooth and has a CLI based app that handles configuration and writes to a log file.
+The Munin time tracker has a CLI based app that handles connectivity, configuration and writes to a log file.

 ### Log file format
 /logs/